coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 If I like a suggestion, I'll add it to the script at this repo, which will automatically update the bookmarklet for all users.

-Likewise, if someone makes a convincing argument that something I've included does not pose an actual or potential conflict of interest for Washington Post reporters and editors, I'll remove it from the list.
+Likewise, if someone makes a convincing argument that something I've included does not pose an actual or potential conflict of interest for *Post* reporters and editors, I'll remove it from the list.

+###What does it all mean?

+**The Bezos-Post Conflict-of-Interest Crayon** is not a lie detector.
+Just because it highlights something in a story on the *Post* website doesn't mean the story is false, inaccurate, skewed or misleading.

+It does indicate that the *Post*'s new owner, Jeff Bezos, has an outside stake in something that was mentioned in the story. *Post* readers deserve to know such information, so they can judge the organization's news coverage, editorials and op-ed columns with all of the relevant context.

+The *Post*'s own [Code of Business conduct](http://media.corporate-ir.net/media_files/irol/62/62487/reports/COBC2003washpostcoposting.pdf), revised in 2003 (and probably again fairly soon), stresses the importance of disclosure in such cases:

+> Although the mere existence of an actual or potential conflict of interest does not imply wrongdoing on anyone's part, eliminating or otherwise appropriately managing such conflicts is essential to maintaining the Company's reputation…

+> ###Disclosure Required

+> When in Doubt, Ask!

+> Employees must promptly and fully disclose to their managers any circumstances they become aware of that could possibly be viewed as creating a conflict of interest, even if the individual employee does not believe that his/her objectivity is being compromised in any way by those circumstances.

+Bezos's business holdings are far, far greater than those of the newspaper's previous owners, as are his lobbying efforts.
+The *Post*'s coverage demands a new degree of scrunity, especially when it covers stories which could affect the fortunes of its new owner.

 ---
+###Technical details
-*The Bezos-Post Conflict-of-Interest Crayon* is closely based on [Jargone](http://rooreynolds.github.com/jargone/) by [Roo Reynolds](http://rooreynolds.com/about/), who deserves credit for the code.
+**The Bezos-Post Conflict-of-Interest Crayon** is a javascript and bash tool closely based on [Jargone](http://rooreynolds.github.com/jargone/) by [Roo Reynolds](http://rooreynolds.com/about/), who deserves credit for the code.
+Fork away, that's what I did.